democratizedspace/dspace/frontend/src/pages/docs/md/hyperstructures.md

 - **Positive sum**: it creates a win-win environment for participants to utilize the same infrastrastructure.
 - **Credibly neutral**: the protocol is user-agnostic.

-These are the principles laid out in [https://jacob.energy/hyperstructures.html](in this blog post).
+These are the principles laid out [here](https://jacob.energy/hyperstructures).
 They are the criteria that a protocol must meet to be considered a hyperstructure.

 ## In DSPACE